SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 |---|---|---|---|

-| Deflection rate | >25% | 15–25% | <15% |
+| Deflection rate | >25% | 15 to 25% | <15% |

-| Survey completion | >80% | 60–80% | <60% |
+| Survey completion | >80% | 60 to 80% | <60% |

-| Offer acceptance | >20% | 10–20% | <10% |
+| Offer acceptance | >20% | 10 to 20% | <10% |

-| Pause acceptance | >15% | 8–15% | <8% |
+| Pause acceptance | >15% | 8 to 15% | <8% |

 Deflection rate is the percentage of customers who enter the cancel flow but don't complete the cancellation.
 This is your primary metric.
+Use your [churn rate calculator](/churn-rate-calculator) alongside these metrics to see the full impact on [MRR](/what-is-mrr).

 How to Implement This Without Engineering Time

-Building a cancel flow from scratch takes weeks of engineering time — survey UI, conditional offer logic, Stripe integration, analytics.
+Building a cancel flow from scratch takes weeks of engineering time: survey UI, conditional offer logic, Stripe integration, analytics.
 For an indie founder, that's time you should spend on your core product.

 The Psychology Behind Effective Cancel Flows